macymuhia/mattgathu.github.io/_posts/2018-01-16-rust-reading-list.md

 > ... optionals are a nice tool to have.
 They communicate that a null return is possible,
 > and force developers to handle that possibility one way or another.

+## Feb-19-2018

+**Title:** [The Sized Trait][40]

+`Sized` is a marker trait that is automatically implemented.
+A type is considered sized if the precise size of a value of type is known and fixed at compile time once the real types of the type parameters are known i.e. after monomorphisation.

+For example `u8` is one byte and `Vec<T>` is 12 or 24 bytes (32 vs 64 bit platforms).

+Unsized types are known as dynamically sized types (DSTs) and include `Trait`s and slices `[T]`.
+A slice represents an unknown number of `T`s contiguous in memory.
+A `Trait` represents a value of any type that implements `Trait` and these have varying sizes.

+Unsized values must always be behind a pointer: `&[T]` or `Box<Trait>`.
+The pointer has the info required to compute the size.

+Sized types have more flexibility - compiler can manipulate them directly.
+Having an unsized type behind a pointer effectively makes it sized - size of the pointer.

+Since `Sized` is bound for type parameters by default, a special syntax `?Sized` is used to opt-out.

+> This unusual decision was chosen because of the increased flexibility of sized types, and some
+> data (which I now can’t find in the issue tracker) which indicated that most type parameters
+> needed to be sized.

 [1]: http://huonw.github.io/blog/2015/01/peeking-inside-trait-objects/
 [2]: http://huonw.github.io/blog/2014/07/what-does-rusts-unsafe-mean/